 The Neckline Slimmer is a manual exerciser that operates on springs with a flat shelf that the user moves up and down with her chin.
 (The exerciser actually resembles a small food scale.)
 The user begins with a beginner spring and then moves up to a medium and finally, an advanced spring that provides more resistance.
 The idea is that the up and down motion of the exerciser tones the fat and loose skin on the chin and neck.

 Does It Work?

-In theory, effective exercise that works the involuntary chin and neck muscles can improve the appearance of this area.
-There are chin and neck machines at the gym that work on this part of the body.
-If the Neckline Slimmer works on these muscles, users can see improvements.
+If the Neckline Slimmer works on the neck muscles, users can, in theory, see improvements.
 However, the results may not be as dramatic as the infomercial and may require other lifestyle modifications such as weight loss.
-A person who has excessive loose neck skin or turkey neck probably cannot get results comparable to plastic surgery with the exerciser.
+A person who has excessive loose neck skin or turkey neck probably cannot get results comparable to cosmetic surgery with the exerciser.
 It is also possible that the device could mess with jaw alignment for suffers of Temporomandibular Joint Disorder (TMJ).

 The reviews from product users online are mixed, with some claiming the product produced some type of improvement in the appearance of their necks, yet many complain of jaw discomfort after use and no visible improvement in appearance.

 The "Double Chin Review Guy" praises this product in his blog post.
 He provides before and after photos of a product user showing dramatic improvement.
 Does It Really Work recommends the Neckline Slimmer based solely on the positive reviews they encountered when researching the product.
 TV Stuff Reviews say this product is "the best solution" for sagging skin under the chin.